elmtree-askmo/cloudcannon-app/content/learn/environmental-science/what-are-the-key-roles-of-longterm-ecological-research-areas-in-understanding-global-climate-change.md

 url: /learn/environmental-science/questions/what-are-the-key-roles-of-longterm-ecological-research-areas-in-understanding-global-climate-change
 score: -1.0
 related_article1:
-    id: 169984
+    id: 169978
-    title: What are the key components of experimental design in ecological research?
+    title: >-
+        How is technology utilized in the analysis of environmental science data?
     subject: Environmental Science
-    url: /learn/environmental-science/questions/what-are-the-key-components-of-experimental-design-in-ecological-research
+    url: /learn/environmental-science/questions/how-is-technology-utilized-in-the-analysis-of-environmental-science-data
 related_article2:
-    id: 169985
+    id: 169980
+    title: >-
-    title: How does climate change affect biodiversity in forest ecosystems?
+        How does deforestation affect the nitrogen and carbon cycles in ecosystems?
     subject: Environmental Science
-    url: /learn/environmental-science/questions/how-does-climate-change-affect-biodiversity-in-forest-ecosystems
+    url: /learn/environmental-science/questions/how-does-deforestation-affect-the-nitrogen-and-carbon-cycles-in-ecosystems
 related_article3:
-    id: 169977
+    id: 169988
-    title: What are the primary techniques used in hydrological measurements for environmental science data collection?
+    title: >-
+        What is the historical significance of the Experimental Lakes Area in ecological research?
     subject: Environmental Science
-    url: /learn/environmental-science/questions/what-are-the-primary-techniques-used-in-hydrological-measurements-for-environmental-science-data-collection
+    url: /learn/environmental-science/questions/what-is-the-historical-significance-of-the-experimental-lakes-area-in-ecological-research
 related_article4:
+    id: 169986
+    title: >-
+        What techniques are used for hydrological measurements in environmental science?
+    subject: Environmental Science
+    url: /learn/environmental-science/questions/what-techniques-are-used-for-hydrological-measurements-in-environmental-science
+related_article5:
     id: 169980
+    title: >-
-    title: How does deforestation affect the nitrogen and carbon cycles in ecosystems?
+        How does deforestation affect the nitrogen and carbon cycles in ecosystems?
     subject: Environmental Science
     url: /learn/environmental-science/questions/how-does-deforestation-affect-the-nitrogen-and-carbon-cycles-in-ecosystems
-related_article5:
-    id: 169985
-    title: How does climate change affect biodiversity in forest ecosystems?
-    subject: Environmental Science
-    url: /learn/environmental-science/questions/how-does-climate-change-affect-biodiversity-in-forest-ecosystems
 ---

 &nbsp;